cultureandempire/cultureandempire.github.io/cande.md

 It is easy to dismiss Russel Brand as a cheap celebrity seeking fame by saying dangerous things.
 He dresses up like a Hollywood Jesus and used to be famous for his sexual conquests and drug use.
 However he is articulate and precise in his accusations, and deals with his interviewers with such charming self-effacing brutality that he leaves them squirming in their seats.

 Brand is one of a new generation of activists who are leading the collective thought process away from the Narrative and towards a more accurate view of reality that I call the Awakening.
 I fully expect him to suffer a suicide-accident-car crash, or accusations of deviant sexual crimes.
 He claims to be a stand-up comedian, yet in naming the political class as the enemy of society, he preaches revolution.
+And as I've written, when one person says "revolution," another reaches for his gun.

 ## The Global Awakening